Q's TIPS

 The content on this website is intended for general informational purposes only.
-It is not a substitute for professional medical, mental health, or therapeutic advice, diagnosis, or treatment.
+It is not a substitute for professional medical, mental health, therapeutic advice, diagnosis, or treatment.
 Always seek appropriate help.

 Having a breathing practice can take many forms and offer numerous benefits, including stress management, anxiety reduction, and activation of the vagus nerve, which signals the body to relax.
 This can lead to lower heart rates, decreased blood pressure, and improved oxygen circulation throughout the body, enhancing both mental and physical health.